OsomePteLtd/principles/src/git.md

 feat(integrations): add webhook validation for Airwallex integration [PAY-99]
 ```

+> [!TIP]
+> Don’t stress too much about commits – they’ll be squashed when the PR is merged.

 ### Body and footers

 Body can be used if the commit needs more context.
 Use it sparingly.